A bit About my Story

 I have always been drawing and painting and creating from as early as I can remember (my parents have always said that I have a very strong imagination, and creative passion).
 When I showed an interest in doing art more and more, my parents bought me drawing books and supplies; anything I needed to help progress my skill in what I had a passion for.
 I don't remember what age I was when this happened, I think I may have been 7 or 9; but I was dead set on having a career as an artist - yes, I absolutely knew this was how I wanted to make my living in life.
 Then when I was telling my grandad that I wanted to be an artist, he told me that "artists don't make any money until they're dead!"
 Now, that was a huge shock for me, and it completely put me off doing any more artwork and looking back on it now, he probably meant that artists pieces only earn millions when they are really old and the artist is dead; no one explained to me at that time that artists do make money when they are living, just not as much as auction art, like Monet's paintings.
 I didn't tell my parents this at the time, and they probably just thought that their child had passed another fad.

-When I was 16 and had taken my exams, and was having my three month break, boredom hit one day so I just grabbed a pencil and paper and started drawing.
+When I was 16 and had taken my exams, and was having my three-month break, boredom hit one day so I just grabbed a pencil and paper and started drawing.
 I have no idea what I found so enjoyable about going into trying to draw details on pictures I saw, but I was drawn into it.
-I have no interest in abstract works as I find they can be 'easy' to do, and there is no challenge within it; I guess it was the challenge of drawing what I saw which enticed me into it.
-After about a month of drawing, and me thinking they were actually pretty good drawings (even though they looked like a 5 year old did them, see the first drawing I did here https://www.jamescarterart.com/gallery?pgid=k4shk9nc-28469cb0-1433-4d71-add7-647b83fb2efd) I remember just looking at all of these drawings by artists like Heather Rooney, NeeYellow, and Bethany Vere, and just thinking how I could never achieve a level of artistic skill like them, but I was determined to practice more because I enjoyed it.
+I had no interest in abstract works as I found they can be 'easy' to do, and there is no challenge within it; I guess it was the challenge of drawing what I saw which enticed me into it.
+After about a month of drawing, and me thinking they were actually pretty good drawings (even though they looked like a 5-year-old did them, see the first drawing I did here https://www.jamescarterart.com/gallery?pgid=k4shk9nc-28469cb0-1433-4d71-add7-647b83fb2efd) I remember just looking at all of these drawings by artists like Heather Rooney, NeeYellow, and Bethany Vere, and just thinking how I could never achieve a level of artistic skill like them, but I was determined to practice more because I enjoyed it.
 Soon, with my mum noticing my rekindled interest into drawing, she suggested perhaps looking into studying art at College, so after extensive research, I decided to enrol on an Art and Design Btec course.
 This spanned over 3 years (as I did not take Art as a GCSE subject I had to do Level 2 before I could progress onto Level 3).
 Thanks to the absolutely amazing support of my fantastic tutor at College, I have never loved learning more.
 I strive by pushing myself consistently, and I currently stand as a triple distinction star student who is studying what he wants to do as a career.
 After roughly a year of drawing, I decided to try and push my limits by drawing in colour, which I successfully did in a few of my animal drawings and then tried drawing portraits of people, and I am doing something in which I put 110% effort into every inch of the paper I draw on.

 So yeah, that is pretty much my story of how I got into art and where I came from to be where I am now.
 This has been a very dulled down version of how I got to where I am now, but I do hope to go into it in more detail one day, and expand on the techniques and process I use to draw and paint and create the art I love.

 Thank you so much for reading this - I really appreciate it.
-Be sure to check me out on social media, and my YouTube channel to see the videos of my drawings.